cszach/free-tshirts/README.md

 # Hi there :wave:

 This is a community-driven repository.
-It look quite plain right now...Would you like to improve it?
+It looks quite plain right now...Would you like to improve it?

 There are some things you can do:
 - Fix & improve this README (it has some typos)
 - Design a banner for this repository
-- Add some code (for eample, a program writen in your favorit program language that says "Free t-shirts!")
+- Add some code (for eample, a program written in your favorite programming language that says "Free t-shirts!")
 - Help this repo reach the [community standards](https://opensource.guide/)

 More creative things you can do: